sreynit02/TeamsFeed/README.md

 14. Food that is donated will be put on an invoice and the price will be $0.
 15. Each grant has at least 1 funder.

+##Summary of Changes:
+Our business rules and problem statement from milestone 1 to milestone 3.
+At first, our problem statement focused on farmer information but after speaking
+to the client, we realized that our problem statement should focus on annual financial reports.
+Also, after speaking to the client, we found out that
+we were not restricted to just 28 crops (only honey, berries, and some meats).
+We also found out that KY Kids Eat did not exist anymore.
+These two business
+rules were changed and adjusted with minor tweaks to our business rules.

 ## ER diagram
 The Entity-relationship diagram is as shown below: